nicovali/philoshopia-garden/src/site/notes/Figures/Philosophers/Greek/Seneca.md

 ### Books

--   Seneca's "[[Letters from a Stoic\|Letters from a Stoic]]" is a collection of letters that contain teachings and reflections on Stoic philosophy.
+-   Seneca's "[[Book/Letters from a Stoic\|../../../Book/Letters from a Stoic]]" is a collection of letters that contain teachings and reflections on Stoic philosophy.

 ## Reference